www.d-basics.com

 GDPR

-From 25 May 2018 the General Data Protection Regulation (GDPR) enters into force and below you will find answers to the most important questions concerning the use of the software of d-basics and the GDPR.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into force.
+Below, you will find answers to key questions about how d‑basics software complies with the GDPR.

 Your rights under the GDPR

-You have the right to access the data collected by d-basics B.V., to be informed about the purpose for which the data were collected and to know whether they were shared with any third parties.
+You have the right to access the personal data collected by d‑basics B.V., to understand the purposes for which it was collected, and to know whether it has been shared with any third parties.

-You have the right to register a request to have the data d-basics has stored about you removed.
-Please note, however, that following the removal of the data you will no longer be able to use the d-basics data extraction software and you will not be able to access or use the d-basics Portal.
+You can request the deletion of personal data stored by d‑basics B.V.
+Please note that once your data is removed, you will no longer be able to use the d‑basics data extraction software or access the d‑basics Portal.

-You have the right to complete or amend the data stored by d-basics B.V. or you may register a request for d-basics B.V. to do this on your behalf.
+You have the right to correct or update inaccurate or incomplete personal data held by d‑basics B.V.
+You may also request d‑basics B.V. to make these changes on your behalf.

-This document outlines the implementation of these rights by d-basics B.V. and how it affects the use of the d-basics B.V. software.
+This document explains how these rights are implemented by d‑basics B.V. and how they affect the use of d‑basics B.V. software.

-To understand the impact of the GDPR on the use of the d-basics software fully, a distinction must be made between:
+To understand the impact of the GDPR on the use of d‑basics software, it is important to distinguish between:

-• The collected data of the users of the d-basics software by d-basics B.V.
+• Personal data of users of d‑basics software collected by d‑basics B.V.

-D-basics B.V. processes the following details from the users of the d-basics software:
+d‑basics B.V. may collect and process the following information from users of its software:

 • First and last name